Article Categories

 Program to check whether a binary tree is complete or not in Python

 Suppose we have a binary tree; we have to check whether this is a complete binary tree or not.
-As we know in a complete binary tree the levels are filled with nodes except possibly the last and all nodes in the last level are as far left as possible.
+A complete binary tree is one where all levels are completely filled except possibly the last level, and all nodes in the last level are as far left as possible.

 then the output will be True